 Fixed Costs

-Fixed costs are the expenses that remain constant regardless of packaging volume.
-These include design fees, tooling costs, rent, insurance, property tax, and setup costs.
+Fixed costs are the expenses that remain constant regardless of your packaging volume.
+These include:

 Typically, these costs are independent of the specific business activities of a business.
 You could be an e-commerce seller of essential oils or a retail store selling clothing.
 Both types of businesses normally pay the same fixed costs for packaging.